christianpaquin/selective-disclosure/README.md

 **NOTE**: this project is a work in progress

-The [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519) (JWT) offer a popular format to present claims (attributes) online; for example, the OpenID Connect protocol encodes its ID Tokens as JWTs.
+The [JSON Web Tokens](https://datatracker.ietf.org/doc/html/rfc7519) (JWT) offer a popular format to present claims (attributes) online (e.g., in OAuth and OpenID Connect).
 A trusted issuer can sign a JWT, creating a [JSON Web Signature](https://datatracker.ietf.org/doc/html/rfc7515) (JWS), allowing anyone with the issuer's public key to verify the authenticity and integrity of the claims.
 By design, no one can modify the JWS without invalidating its signature.
 One consequence is that all the encoded claims must presented to a relying party, even if only a subset would satisfy its access policy.

 In settings where users hold reusable long-lived tokens, it would be desirable to allow them to selectively disclose a subset of the claims encoded in a JWS, to meet a relying party's minimum access policy requirements.
 This _minimal disclosure_ aspect has long been explored in privacy-protecting identity systems, such as [U-Prove](https://www.microsoft.com/uprove) and [Idemix](https://github.com/IBM/idemix), and supported in more recent frameworks such as [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) and [JSON Web Proofs](https://github.com/json-web-proofs/json-web-proofs).
-Although these systems support rich cryptographic mechanisms for advanced claim disclosures (e.g., issuance-presentation unlinkability, derived claims (aka predicate proofs)), simple easy-to-implement methods could be used to provide straightforward subset claim disclosure, allowing users to hide on-demand some of encoded claims.
+Although these systems support rich cryptographic mechanisms for advanced claim disclosures (e.g., issuance/presentation unlinkability and derived claims (aka predicate proofs)), simple easy-to-implement methods could be used to provide straightforward subset claim disclosure, allowing users to hide some of the encoded claims on-demand.
 As an example, a hashed-based approach has been adopted by the [ISO mobile Driver License](https://www.iso.org/standard/69084.html) (mDL) standard.

 This project explores methods to provide selective claim disclosure for and within generic JWTs using conventional cryptographic techniques.
 This is done be specifying a new claim type encoding selectively-disclosable claims; users (holders) and verifiers (relying parties) supporting the feature can hide and verify said claims.

-## Setup

-To run the code examples, make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system; the latest Long-Term Support (LTS) version is recommended for both.
-From the command-line, run `npm install`.

 ## Hash-based selective disclosure